-- (c) No further alleged non-compliant behaviour has been identified. - 5.5.4 A suspended investigation may be reopened where: - (a) Participants have failed to complete outstanding actions by timeframes agreed to with the ERA. - (b) New information is received that results in an increase in the breach risk rating of the suspected breach.
+- (c) No further alleged non-compliant behaviour has been identified. - 5.5.4 A suspended investigation may be reopened where:

-42 The ERA will notify the Rule Participant as soon as practicable after the decision to suspend or close is made.
+33 The ERA will notify the Rule Participant as soon as practicable after the decision to suspend or close is made.